adamsoliev/bearblog/intro-sql/blogpost.md

 recursive term
 ```

-The first term acts as the base case and each subsequent iteration of the recursive term builds on the prior results until no new rows are produced or the condition is met.
+The first term acts as the base case and each iteration of the recursive term builds on the prior results until no new rows are produced or the condition is met.
 Only the recursive term may reference the CTE itself.

 `UNION` or `UNION ALL` operators can be thought of as combining the base query results and the iterative results vertically.
 Note that `UNION ALL` is faster because it simply concatenates all rows, while `UNION` performs an additional, costly step to remove duplicates.